OSeMOSYS/osemosys_global/docs/3_china.md

-# Indonesia country model
+# China

-The first application of FEO is the development of an electricity systems model for Indonesia.
+The third application of FEO is the development of an electricity systems model for China.

 ## Model scope